odellmac4/spot-savor/README.md

 - **24/7 Booking**: Users can make reservations at any time, provided that certain conditions are met.
 - **Real-Time Availability Check**: Reservations can be made as long as:
   - There is no existing reservation for the same time slot.
-  - The reservation is not for a past date or less than an hour from the current time.
+  - The reservation start time is in the past.
   - The party size does not exceed the table’s capacity.

 ### Form Requirements